Athens is the heart of Greece; brimming with culture, beauty, and energy, it's a city bursting with life all year long, especially in the summer.

 After his death, a cult honoring the playwright was established.
 Archaeologists, during excavations in the area of the cave, realized that the cave and its surrounding area were used since Neolithic times and have many Mycenaean burials, classical past, roman offerings, and artifacts from the Frankish occupation.
 Some of the findings are on display in the Archaeological Museum of Salamis.

-No matter what your heart desires, whether that's swimming all day, drinking ouzo by the sea, or getting in touch with culture and tradition, you can find it just by jumping on a boat and taking a trip to one of these gorgeous islands.
+No matter what your heart desires, whether that's swimming all day, drinking ouzo by the sea, or getting in touch with culture and tradition, you can find it just by jumping on a boat and taking a trip to one of these gorgeous islands close to Athens.
 If you're looking for inspiration for more trips from Athens, take a look at our Athens travel guide.

 Remember: sometimes, what you're looking for may be right under your nose, or in our case, only a boat ride away!